-Indicator Ref Monitoring Indicator Target Commentary Outcome 85 The number of applications permitted impacting upon buildings and features of local, architectural or cultural importance No applications permitted contrary to the policy framework There were two relevant approvals relating to or affecting Buildings of Local Importance (BLI) during the monitoring period, both for changes of use.
-Both proposals were deemed to be in accordance with the policy framework.
+Indicator Ref Monitoring Indicator Target Commentary Outcome 85 The number of applications permitted impacting upon buildings and features of local, architectural or cultural importance No applications permitted contrary to the policy framework There were seven relevant approvals relating to or affecting Buildings of Local Importance (BLI) during the monitoring period.
+All proposals were deemed to be in accordance with the policy framework.
 See SP21 for more information.
-87 The number of applications permitted within Conservation Areas and other designated sites No applications permitted contrary to the policy framework There were ten significant/relevant proposals approved within Conservation Areas during the monitoring period, All were considered to be in accordance with the policy framework.
+87 The number of applications permitted within Conservation Areas and other designated sites No applications permitted contrary to the policy framework There were four significant/relevant proposals approved within Conservation Areas during the monitoring period, All were considered to be in accordance with the policy framework.
 See SP21 for more information.
 88 The number of applications permitted accompanied by a Language Action Plan No applications permitted within the Language Sensitive Areas without addressing welsh language issues There was one application submitted within the monitoring period within the Language Sensitive Areas which met the size thresholds for a Welsh Language Action Plan.
-A WLAP was submitted for this proposal, and also for two further proposals within the monitoring period.
+A WLAP was submitted for this proposal.
+See SP22 for further detail.
+Analysis: 1 1